Why parcelLab?

 That way, you have real-time updates and comprehensive oversight of product returns.

-Prevention is the best way to deal with ecommerce fraud.
+Prevention is the best way to deal with eCommerce fraud.
 But in the event that it does occur, there are some steps you can take to address it.

 If you encounter fraud involving chargebacks, file a dispute with your payment processor.